nast1415/spbau-term6-reinforcement-learning/README.md

-### Repository for RL homeworks (SPBAU - 6 term)

-Each task is placed in its own branch:
-* `hw2` — lion and cow grid; policy iteration; value iteration
+### Exercise 3

-* `hw3` — blackjack game and on-policy first visit MC control algorithm
+File `task3.py` contains blackjack game implementation, on-policy first visit MC control algorithm implementation and applying it to the game.

-* `hw4` — lion and cow grid modification; SARSA and Q learning; MC and DP implementations
+`avg_win_score_plot.png` is a result plot.